skills/idea-to-app-with-spark/.github/steps/1-step.md

    </details>

 1. Copy your favorite choice and paste it into the description text box, then click the **Submit** button.
+You will be forward to a page with the chat interface and live preview.

    <img width="350" alt="Spark start box with example text and highlighted submit button" src="https://github.com/user-attachments/assets/0e6afb14-7791-4741-b2c1-bb788ee5bba1">

-1. You will be forward to a page with the chat interface and live preview.

-   - Your results will likely be different from the example screenshot shared earlier.
-   - Notice on the left, that Spark is providing constant feedback about progress.
+1. In the left chat panel, notice that Spark is providing constant feedback about progress of your app.

    <img width="350" alt="Spark chat with live progress information" src="https://github.com/user-attachments/assets/45ded9dc-6744-4a16-ae4f-af25836a5ae8">

 1. Wait a few minutes for Spark to finish.
 Enjoy the playful messages while you wait!
+Note: Your results will likely be different from the example screenshot shared earlier.

    <img width="350" alt="Playful messages with sparkles decoration" src="https://github.com/user-attachments/assets/46ca83de-22e0-47ca-b54c-e6acf975c7b9">

 > [!TIP]
 > If you start multiple Spark apps with the same or similar descriptions, you'll get different results.
 A great way to explore parallel ideas!
 But be careful, that will also use up your quota quickly too!